Mira que eres linda: Thematic

 "Mira que eres linda" is a deeply emotional love ballad, written by Brito in the 1930s and first recorded in 1947.
 The song is about a really beautiful woman, with eyes as big as suns, with a look always in love, whose beauty is only comparable to a rose that came from heaven, so beautiful that the author by her side feels close to God.

 The author tells us about his eyes and his way of looking:

 With those big eyes that look like suns, with that gaze, always in love, with which you look at...

 He is overwhelmed by her beauty:

 Being at your side, I truly feel closer to God....

 He believes that such beauty can only come from heaven:

 Because you are divine, so pretty and beautiful, that only a rose fallen from heaven would be like you....

 History

-This bolero achieved great success among the public of the time, both locally and internationally, immediately becoming a classic of the genre worldwide, which has been recorded countless times, generation after generation, from the 1930s to the present.
+The bolero-style song was composed when radio was rising in popularity and achieved notoriety among the public of the time, both locally and internationally, immediately becoming a classic of the genre worldwide; being recorded multiple times from the 1930s to the present.

-The time when Julio Brito composed “Mira que eres linda” coincided in time with the rise of radio.

 In Spain it was a great success in 1949 in the voice of Antonio Machín, a Cuban singer who enjoyed great popularity in the 30s and 40s, but it has also been recorded by other great performers such as Pedro Vargas or Raphael.